9 Best Short Treks in Nepal for Beginners

 • Endearing landscapes and farming terraces

-• Beautifully bloomed rhododendron and cherry blossoms
+• Beautifully bloomed rhododendrons and cherry blossoms

 • Waterfalls, rivers, and valleys